cedx/which.js/doc/usage.md

 }
 ```

 When an `onError` handler is provided, it is called with the command as argument, and its return value is used instead.
-This is preferable to throwing and then immediately catching the `Error`.
+This is preferable to throwing and then immediately catching the `FinderError`.

 ### **path**: string | string[] = `""`
 The system path, provided as a string or a list of directories.
 Defaults to the list of paths provided by the `PATH` environment variable.